dilluti0n/dpibreak/README.md

 Lightweight and easy DPI circumvention tool with Rust.
 Available on Linux and Windows.

+## Disclaimer

+This tool was created for technical research and educational purposes.
+Please make sure your usage complies with the laws of your country.
+The authors are not responsible for any misuse.

 ## License

 This program is free software: you can redistribute it and/or modify